The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Implementation

-Once the size of the fine grid for $\vec{\chi}_0$ is set, we apply the remapping step defined in \eqref{eq:remappingStep} as before.
 Using such a dynamic grid has two main advantages.
 By refining the grid when needed, we ensure that the transformation is always well represented, and by coarsening it when possible, we reduce the computational time required to do a remapping step.
-Note that the redefinition of $\vec{\chi}_0$ on a different grid is easily performed at low cost due to the Hermite cubic interpolant structure.
+Note that the redefinition of $\vec{\chi}_{[0, \tau_i]}$ on a different grid is easily performed at low cost due to the Hermite cubic interpolant structure.